TwoFX/twofx.github.io/_posts/2025-07-06-my-first-verified-imperative-program.md

-Behind the scenes, Lean has performed a detailed analysis of all cases, referring to existing library results (for example that after inserting a new element into a hash set, an element is contained if and only if it is equal to the new element or was already contained in the original hash set).
+Behind the scenes, Lean has performed a detailed analysis of all cases, referring to existing library results (for example that after inserting a new element into a hash set, an element is contained if and only if it is equal to the new element or was already contained in the original hash set) as appropriate.

 For reference, here is the full program with the full proof: